tomovicn/localization-actions/README.md

 # localization-actions

-This is example of upload to Translized action
+This is example of upload and download to Translized action